-- ensure appropriate and prudent remuneration management in the MMA; - set and regularly review the fixed annual remuneration level for the CEO in accordance with guidelines and approvals; - overview the setting of remuneration levels for all senior staff upon recommendation from the CEO; - ensure that the remuneration levels for all MMA staff are competitive, bearing in mind relative job size, market sector, organisation performance and capacity to pay; - overview the structure and operation of any incentive plans as per Government Sector Executive Remuneration Panel (GSERP) quidelines: - agree performance targets for the CEO as they relate to incentive plans and to ensure that the MMA receives fair performance return for expenditure (current or future); and - overview remuneration practice across the organisation and ensure appropriate controls and systems are in place.
+- · ensure appropriate and prudent remuneration management in the MMA; - set and regularly review the fixed annual remuneration level for the CEO in accordance with guidelines and approvals: - overview the setting of remuneration levels for all senior staff upon recommendation from the CEO; - ensure that the remuneration levels for all MMA staff are competitive, bearing in mind relative job size, market sector, organisation performance and capacity to pay; - overview the structure and operation of any incentive plans as per Public Entity Executive Remuneration (PEER) Policy and the Victorian Independent Remuneration Tribunal (VIRT) determinations; - agree performance targets for the CEO as they relate to incentive plans and to ensure that the MMA receives fair performance return for expenditure (current or future); and - overview remuneration practice across the organisation and ensure appropriate controls and systems are in place.

-The Committee will meet at least once per year.
+The Committee meets at least once per year.